Core: Cultural Exploration & Analysis (CCEA-UH)

 Typically offered Summer and January terms

-How does nostalgia influence our understanding of the past?
+Post-Ottoman Worlds and Beyond: Memory of the Past and Imagining the Future: How does nostalgia influence our understanding of the past?
 Is it possible to construct a memory of the past through reading memoirs, historical documents, photographs, and historic maps?
 Can we separate the act of memory from our everyday lives and existence?
-Through exploring the dynamics of late Ottoman Istanbul, this class will consider how current societies transform how we understand the past, while also providing us with a platform to imagine the future.
+Through exploring the dynamics of late Ottoman Istanbul, this class will consider how current societies transform how we understand the past while providing a platform to imagine the future.
 Focusing on early 20th-century Istanbul, which was inhabited by multi-linguistic urban dwellers, we will study the diverse ethnic and religious groups that once filled the streets.
-After introducing the students to multiple narratives of the past, we will travel to Istanbul, where we will use its neighborhoods as "sites of memories" in search of remnants of the past.
-We will examine how the state constructs memories through architecture and urban spaces, while working to discern what memories and histories have been erased from today's collective memory.
-By visiting mosques, churches, and synagogues and meeting with local cultural foundations, we will focus on how understandings of modernity created divided societies and new forms of nationalism.
-Once back in Abu Dhabi, we will visit different sites, examining if the UAE can serve as a model for the post-Ottoman states to rethink their own sense of nationalism within today’s world.
-Pending international travel conditions this seminar will include a regional academic seminar to Turkey.
+We will travel to Istanbul, where we will use its neighborhoods as "sites of memories" in search of remnants of the past.
+We will examine how the state constructs memories through architecture and urban spaces while working to discern what memories and histories have been erased from today's collective memory.
+By visiting mosques, churches, and synagogues and meeting with local cultural foundations, we will focus on how understanding modernity created divided societies and new forms of nationalism.
+Back in Abu Dhabi, we will visit sites, examining if the UAE can serve as a model for the post-Ottoman states to rethink their sense of nationalism within today’s world.
+This course includes a regional academic seminar to Turkey.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded